 DeWitt-Seitz Marketplace History

 The DeWitt-Seitz Marketplace stands at the center of Duluth’s waterfront in the heart of Canal Park.
-Architect John Wangenstein designed the building in the mainstream of the commercial style, developed first by Louis Sullivan.
+Architect John Wangenstein designed the building in the mainstream of commercial style, developed first by Louis Sullivan.
 Built in 1909 for the DeWitt-Seitz Co., a furniture jobber and mattress manufacturer, this eight story building has undergone several transformations over the years.
 At its start the building functioned primarily as a furniture warehouse.
 Changes during the depression and after WW II led to the decline of the jobber’s middleman role and with it the DeWitt-Seitz furniture business.
-The company became almost exclusively, a manufacturer and distributor of mattresses and related
+The company became almost exclusively a manufacturer and distributor of mattresses and related products.

 In 1987, Sam E. Atkins purchased the old Halverson Tree property.
 This includes: the building (built 1954) next to the original DeWitt-Seitz, the building (built 1886) at 369 Canal Park Drive, they are connected on the second and third floor with a bridge over the alley and the parking lot.
 Because the floor levels in the two adjacent buildings are different it was necessary to install a ramp to adjust between them.
 Sam E remodeled all three buildings with locally owned retail stores in the basement , first and second floors and office space on the third and fourth floor.